MkTavish/Udagram-CloudFormation/README.md

-#  **Cloud Formation Template for
+#  Cloud Formation Template
-Creating an AWS infrastructure with Cloud Formation**
+## Creating an AWS infrastructure with Cloud Formation

 ## **Prerequisites**
  - Create an AWS account.